Thomas T. Handy: Biography

 Handy returned to his alma mater in 1921, serving as an instructor until 1925.
 After graduating from the Command and General Staff School at Fort Leavenworth, Kansas, he assumed duties as Executive Officer of the 3rd Field Artillery Brigade in 1928.
 He served in various staff assignments from 1929 to 1931 in Panama, then returned to Fort Sill as an instructor at the United States Army Field Artillery School until 1934.
 His time there was followed as a student at the United States Army War College, and after graduating in 1935 he went to the Naval War College.
 His schooling was followed by assignment to the General Staff until 1940, interrupted for a year by taking command of the 78th Field Artillery Battalion at Fort Benning.

 In December 1941 Handy was promoted to temporary brigadier general, and temporary major general in June 1942 when he became Assistant Chief-of-Staff in charge of Operations Division, succeeding Dwight Eisenhower.
 In September 1944 he was promoted to temporary lieutenant general.
 In October 1944 he became Deputy Chief-of-Staff of the Army, receiving his fourth star in March 1945.
 In August 1945 he was acting Chief-of-Staff, due to George C. Marshall's absence, and transmitted the order for use of the atomic bomb.

 Following the war, Handy remained Deputy Chief of Staff, and in September 1947 he assumed command of Fourth United States Army at Fort Sam Houston, Texas.
-Two years later, in September 1949, he was Lucius D. Clay's successor as Commander-in-Chief of United States European Command.
-He moved down to Deputy Supreme Commander in 1952 when Matthew Ridgway was named Supreme Allied Commander, Allied Powers.
+Two years later, in September 1949, he was Lucius D. Clay's successor as Commander-in-Chief of European Command (EUCOM).
+He moved to Deputy Supreme Allied Commander in 1952 when Matthew Ridgway was named Supreme Allied Commander Europe.
 Handy retired from the army in 1954 to Washington, D.C., later residing in San Antonio, Texas.

-Handy died on April 12, 1982, and was buried in Arlington National Cemetery next to his wife, Alma Hudson Handy (1890–1970).
+Handy died on 12 April 1982 at the Brooke Army Medical Center in San Antonio, and was buried in Arlington National Cemetery next to his wife, Alma Hudson Handy (1890–1970).